 To declare the pre-major for Business Economics, please print the Department of Economics Change of Major request form and submit the form to the Undergraduate Counseling Office in 2263 Bunche Hall for processing.
 For those occasions that the office is closed – please submit the form online via the MyUCLA Message Center.
 The subject title should be: Change of Major request form.

-To be officially admitted to the Business Economics major, you can access the application via the Department of Economics Undergraduate Counseling SSC CCLE website.
-An email notice about the application availability is sent out in the form of an Econ Alert.
-The application links are active during the first three weeks of each regular quarter and during the first three weeks of Summer Session A. Notification of acceptance into the Business Economics major will be provided approximately two weeks after the week three deadline — also in the form of an Econ Alert.
+To apply for the Business Economics major, you must have completed the Pre-Major Courses and you must be on the Econ Counseling Listserv.
+An email notice about the application is sent out in the form of an Econ Alert during the first three weeks of each regular quarter and during the first three weeks of Summer Session A. Notification of acceptance into the Business Economics major will be provided approximately two weeks after the week three deadline — also in the form of an Econ Alert.
 Students are asked to submit an application only if they meet all the application criteria.
 Please note that there are specific applications for non-transfer and transfer students, so be sure to complete the appropriate application.